-So, what happens when that peaceful world is turned on its head and overrun with little ones?
+So, what happens when you’re an introvert and that peaceful world is turned on its head and overrun with little ones?

 The quiet is replaced with crying and constant demands; intimate conversations are lost in a sea of playgroups and school-yard chit-chat.